Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-I wasn't aware it still existed.
-Who knew?
+I figure if I make it to your age I will be heroically stubborn if a family member or caretaker ever dared to take away my Internets or hard drives!
+But who knows, maybe I'll be tired with my 50+ year-old porn collection by then, so my nurse/hospice android will just up my medication and then plug me into some virtual reality interactive porn.
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
 That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove

 Active User